haochehsu/Data-Science-Coding-Resources/README.md

   df = pd.read_csv('panel_data.csv')
   ```

-> [!Panel data]
+> [!NOTE]
-> Combining features of both **cross-sectional** data (observations at a single point in time) and **time-series** data (observations of a single entity across multiple time points), this data tracks groups of entities, like people or firms, over several time periods.
+> Panel data combines features of both **cross-sectional** data (observations at a single point in time) and **time-series** data (observations of a single entity across multiple time points), this data tracks groups of entities, like people or firms, over several time periods.
 It can be used to analyze individual heterogeneity and provide control for unobserved characteristics, potentially addressing endogenous concerns by accounting for factors that remain consistent over time.

 #### 1. Pooled model